waleed318/Golang-getting-started/README.md

 <h1 align="center">Golang-getting-started</h1>

-<h3>What's the project is about?</h3>
+<h3>Why I am learning devops?</h3>

 I want to learn Devops as I have noticed It's an emerging field.
 I have watched roadmap of Devops and noticed that most of the tools of devops are made in Golang.
 So I mad a practice project to learn basics of golang.
 Learn about golang datastructures, array, functions.

-It takes the user input( name, email, phonenumber ) store in global array and display them
+<h3>What's the project is about?</h3>
+This is a basic Library Book shelf Management system it adds book in 2 dimensional map and displays them in order.
+Asks about the name of the book, author of the book and published date.

 <h3>Things I learnt about golang</h3>